-Vice Chair, FDU Board of Trustees; Former Regional President at PNC Bank; Inducted into the New Jersey Hall of Fame (2020)

-been thrown many curveballs.
+Vice Chair, FDU Board of Trustees; Former Regional President at PNC Bank; Inducted into the New Jersey Hall of Fame (2020) Curing my time at FDU, as a community, we have been thrown many curveballs.
 Though obstacles came our way, the adaptability of the administration has allowed us to overcome them.
 By creating a one university initiative, students are now able to be exposed to different courses, events and networks all together.
 As we continually encourage the world around us to be more just, the creation of the Diversity, Equity and Inclusion (DEI) Advisory Council allows that same accountability to occur at our campuses.
 The systematic restructuring to form a united university will enable FDU to continue to make important progress."